natereid72/armory/agent.md

 This step is performed in the deployment target cluster.

 This installation is intended as a quickstart and does not include mTLS configuration.
-We will use insecure config for connecting to Clouddriver.
-For this, the Agent will be installed in a remote cluster and configured with a K8s service account.
+Insecure config will be used for connecting to Clouddriver.
+The Agent will be installed in the deployment target cluster and configured with a K8s service account.

-In this model, you deploy the agent to each remote cluster you need to deploy to.
-You will create a K8s service account in the cluster and specify it in the Agent deployment manifest to provide entitlement to deploy.

-You will also create a configmap for the Agent pod.
-This defines the config for the Agent.

 Create a namespace for the Agent to run in: ```kubectl create ns spin-agent```